vmuthal/Javascript/Vue/README.md

 **Why it is dangerous**

-If the html is not from trusted source, then it is every easy to hack things.
+If the html is not from trusted source, then it is very easy to hack things.

 #### [View Code](https://jsfiddle.net/vmuthal/8j7dmr0b/10/)